holoviz/hvplot/doc/user_guide/index.rst

 **Overview**:

 * `Introduction <Introduction.html>`_
-  Introduction to HvPlot and how to start using it.
+  Introduction to hvPlot and how to start using it.

 * `Plotting <Plotting.html>`_
-  Overview of plotting your data with HvPlot.
+  Overview of plotting your data with hvPlot.

 * `Viewing <Viewing.html>`_
   Displaying and saving plots in the notebook, at the command prompt, or in scripts.